 Kareem Rosser

-He has traveled to Europe, Asia, Africa, and South America to play in some of the world’s most prestigious polo tournaments.
-Kareem has been featured on HBO Real Sports, 60 Minutes, ESPN E: 60, NBC Today’s Show, and multiple national publications.
+He has traveled to Europe, Asia, Africa, and South America to play in some of the world’s most prestigious polo tournaments including the Townsend Cup, Unicef Cup, and more.
+Kareem has been featured on HBO Real Sports, 60 Minutes, ESPN E: 60, NBC TODAY Show and numerous other national publications.
+He has also been featured as a model in campaigns for Ralph Lauren Polo.

-Kareem continues to inspire others by speaking about his story.
-He has spoken at many notable corporations and academic institutions.
-Namely, SEI Investment Company, Mars Inc, Accenture, Ralph Lauren, Colorado State University, and many more.
+One of Kareem’s life missions is to inspire and empower others by sharing his story and life experience through keynote speaking.
+He has spoken at many notable corporations and academic institutions including the SEI Investment Company, Mars Inc., Accenture, Ralph Lauren, Colorado State University, and many more.

 Crossing the Line by Kareem Rosser